vizv/scripts/docs/embark-anyone.rst

     :summary: Allows you to embark as any civilisation, including dead and non-dwarven ones.
     :tags: embark armok

-This script can be ran on the embark screen and presents a list of civilisations that are not normally playable to add to the "Select Origin Civ" menu.
-This includes dead civilisations, the normal non-dwarven civilisations, and subterranean animal people.
+This script must be run on the embark screen when choosing an origin civilization.
+When run, you can add any civilization, including dead or non-dwarven civilizations, to the list of choices.

 Usage